 Where Should I get my Boat Waxed in Wisconsin?

 Waxing your boat is an important part of your boat care routine.
 Following the instructions, you can keep your boat looking great and watertight.
 However, getting in touch with Detail Doctors to professionally wax your boat will be the best way to keep it lasting a long time.
 Our dedicated boat experts are here to serve you with boat detailing, waxing, and Jade Marine ceramic coatings.
-We are the #1 trusted boat detailers in Milwaukee and offer high-quality services with everything you need to stay on top of your boat maintenance.
+We are the #1 trusted boat detailers and best auto detailing service in Milwaukee.
+We offer high-quality services with everything you need to stay on top of your boat maintenance.
 Contact us today or check out our website for more information!